-Connor Wright joined Chambers in 2024 following a specialist pupillage in employment, personal injury, and costs, under the supervision of Sofia Ashraf, Paul Wilson, and Sophie Garner.
+Connor joined Chambers in 2024 following a specialist pupillage in employment, costs, and personal injury, under the supervision of Sofia Ashraf, Paul Wilson, and Sophie Garner.
 Connor has a busy multi-disciplinary practice across the civil courts and Employment Tribunals.
 Connor’s principal areas of practice include:

 Before joining the Bar, Connor taught Employment Law and Commercial Law at Durham University, where he also completed his master’s thesis.
 He later gained further experience as a County Court advocate, acquiring substantial advocacy experience in interim hearings, contractual disputes, personal injury, and fixed costs disputes.